Brooklyn, NY, US

 Sendak's ability to remember the sounds and feelings of particular childhood moments were demonstrated in his best-known work, Where the Wild Things Are (1963).
 He won the 1964 Caldecott Medal for this book.
 He later wrote and illustrated two companion books: In the Night Kitchen (1970) and Outside Over There (1981).
 The latter received a 1982 American Book Award.
 Sendak has said the three works are about "how children manage to get through childhood...how they defeat boredom, worries and fear, and find joy."

-Sendak illustrated some ninety children's books.
+Sendak has illustrated some ninety children's books.
 In 1970, he won the international Hans Christian Andersen Medal for the body of his illustrated work.
 He was the first American to receive this highest honor in children's book publishing.
-In 1983, Sendak won the Laura Ingalls Wilder Award, given by the American Library Association for an entire body of work.
 In 1996, U.S. president Bill Clinton presented Sendak with the National Medal of Arts.
-Later in his carrer, the artist designed sets and costumes for the ballet and for a number of grand operas in the United States and England.
+In recent years, the artist has designed sets and costumes for the ballet and for a number of grand operas in the United States and England.

 Author, The Art of Maurice Sendak

 The New Book of Knowledge®.
 Grolier Online